2DegreesInvesting/ds.terminal/01_files-and-directories/README.md

 ### [What is the shell?](https://happygitwithr.com/shell.html#what-is-the-shell)

 -   A program … to run other programs.
--   It is very fast, concise, and ubuquitous.
+-   It is very fast, concise, and ubiquitous.
 -   The most common shell is `bash`.
--   Pseudo-synonyms are “terminal”, “command line”, and “console”.
+-   Pseudo-synonyms: terminal, command line, and console.

 ### [Starting the shell](https://happygitwithr.com/shell.html#starting-the-shell)